Castle Hill, Queensland: Geography

-Most of the suburb is taken up with the Castle Hill reserve with only a small area in the north of the suburb being available for housing.
+Most of the suburb is taken up with the Castle Hill Reserve with only a small area in the north of the suburb being available for housing.
+The residential estate is commonly known as Yarrawonga.

 History

 Castle Hill is situated in the traditional Wulgurukaba Aboriginal country.
 The origin of the suburb name is taken from the geographical feature Castle Hill, thought to be named by an early pastoralist Andrew Ball.
-The Aboriginal name Cudtheringa was approved by Lieutenant George Poynter Heath, on advice from castaway James Morrill during a survey of Cleveland Bay in 1864.
+The Aboriginal name Cudtheringa was recorded by Lieutenant George Poynter Heath, on advice from castaway James Morrill during a survey of Cleveland Bay in 1864.